transdigiware/blockchain/howto/ibp-console-organizations.md

 Because your admin certs are passed to your nodes and channels by using the MSP definition, you need to ensure that each of your node and organization admin certificates are stored in the MSP.
 When you use the console to create an orderer, peer, or channel, you need to **Associate** one of the identities you exported in your Wallet with the admin certificates that were provided to the MSP definition.
 When you encounter an **Associate identity** section or panel, select an identity that you generated and saved to the Wallet when creating the MSP definition.

-- On the **Review MSP information** screen, review the information you specified for this MSP.
+- On the **Review MSP information** panel, review the information you specified for this MSP.

 After you have selected your CA, MSP ID, and either specified or created an admin, click **Create MSP definition**.
 It should now be listed as an organization in the Organizations tab.
 You will use the MSP definition when you deploy your nodes, are joined to the consortium (by an ordering service admin), create a channel, join a channel, edit a channel, or perform any action where your organization has to sign.